VnutZ Domain

 The Easy Way

-Naturally, after fighting through the system and finding the XML configuration files, etc, I did find the solution was much more obvious if you want to click around with the GUI.
+Naturally, after fighting through the system and finding the XML configuration files, etc, I did find the solution was much more obvious if you want to click around with the virt-manager GUI.
 So for the less 1337 solution:

 • Click "Add Hardware" at the bottom of the device list